 We face significant risks related to the FHFA-directed development of the single (common) security with Fannie Mae and CSS and the development and operation of the CSP.
 The transition to the CSP, which began in November 2016, presents significant operational and technological challenges.
 In addition, we will increasingly rely on CSS and the CSP (which is owned and operated by CSS) for the operation of our single-family securitization activities, particularly after Release 2 is implemented.
 We currently use the CSP to perform certain data acceptance, issuance support and bond administration activities for us (i.e., Release 1).
-In March 2017, FHFA announced that it anticipates that we will begin to use the CSP to issue and administer our single (common) securities (i.e., Release 2) in the second quarter of 2019.
-Our business activities could be adversely affected and the market for Freddie Mac securities could be disrupted if the CSP were to fail or otherwise become unavailable to us, or if CSS were unable to perform its obligations to us.
+On March 28, 2018, FHFA announced that the target implementation date for Release 2 is June 3, 2019.
+Our business activities could be adversely affected and the market for Freddie Mac securities could be disrupted if the CSP were to fail or otherwise become unavailable to us or if CSS were unable to perform its obligations to us.
 Any measures we could take to mitigate these risks might not be sufficient to prevent our business from being harmed.
+See the Incorporated Documents for additional information relating to our operational risks.